gsknnft/QWormhole/README.md

 - **node-gyp/toolchain**: ensure VS Build Tools (win) or build-essential (linux) are present.
 - **Platform mismatch (esbuild/rollup)**: reinstall `node_modules` on the target platform instead of reusing from another OS/WSL.
 - **Skip native in CI**: set `QWORMHOLE_NATIVE=0` to avoid native build attempts.
+- **macOS libsocket errors**: Darwin lacks `accept4`, `SIOCGIFINDEX`, and related flags required by libsocket.
+The installer now skips that backend automatically; force a build only if you are experimenting with a custom libsocket patchset.

 ## Platform support
 - Windows: TS + native-lws